smartfile/django-transfer/README.rst

 1. A client initiates a download (GET request).
 2. The downstream server forwards the request to Django.
-3. Django application authenticates the user, does other necessary processing.
+3. Django application authenticates the user and does other necessary processing.
 4. Django application returns a ``TransferHttpResponse``.
 5. The ``TransferHttpResponse`` emits a header instructing the downstream